MorrisMA/MiniCPU-S/README.md

 RTL is not restricted to that family.
 The RTL for the Serial ALU of the MiniCPU-S, written in Verilog, has been targeted to the XC9572-7PC44 device.
-A 16-bit version of the Serial ALU fits into that device with 71% utilization of the macrocells in that device, and the Serial PCU also fits into an XC9572-7PC44 device with 71% utilization of macrocells.
-(The synthesis and fitting parameters are the same for both of these MiniCPU-S componentsThe RTL has also been fitted to devices in the Xilinx XC9500XL and XC2R Coolrunner II CPLD families, and the Xilinx Spartan 3AN FPGA family.
+A 16-bit version of the Serial ALU fits into that device with 71% utilization of the macrocells in that device.
+The Serial PCU also fits into an XC9572-7PC44 device with only 73% utilization of macrocells.
+(The synthesis and fitting parameters are the same for both of these MiniCPU-S components.)
+The RTL has also been fitted to devices in the Xilinx XC9500XL and XC2R Coolrunner II CPLD families, and the Xilinx Spartan 3AN FPGA family.